Colonel Fabien station

 Colonel Fabien ([kɔlɔnɛl fabjɛ̃]) is a station on Paris Métro Line 2, on the border of the 10th and 19th arrondissements under the Boulevard de la Vilette.

 Location

-The station is located under Boulevard de la Villette, to the south-east of Place du Colonel Fabien.
-Oriented approximately along a north-west / south-east axis, it is positioned between the Jaurès and Belleville metro stations.
+The station is located under Boulevard de la Villette, to the southeast of Place du Colonel Fabien.
+Oriented approximately along a northwest/southeast axis, it is positioned between the Jaurès and Belleville metro stations.
 In the direction of Porte Dauphine, this is the last underground station before the above-ground section of the line.